sal55/langs/M5Lang/readme.md

 * Case insensitive
 * Naturally 1-based, also N-based
 * Algol/Pascal/Ada-style syntax (basically, no braces nor significant indentation)
-* Self-contained one-file implementation, typically 0.5MB to 1.0MB (so, small(ish) footprint)
+* Self-contained one-file implementation, typically 0.5MB to 1.0MB
 * Very fast compilation, at least 0.5M lines per second and generating 5MB of code per second
 * Targetting Windows 64
 * No build system needed
 * Can run applications from source
 * Accessible language simple enough for anyone to understand
-* Minimal dependencies (a Windows OS is needed)

 The implementation:

 * Self-hosted, 100% written in itself, in a chain going back to the original version in early 80s
 * Always bootstrapped using the previous version (original was written using *my* assembler on a home-made machine)
 * Currently builds itself from source in about 0.1 seconds (some 40Kloc)
-* No other languages are used at all
-* No other tools are used (eg external assemblers and linkers)

 Dependencies: